ergogen/ergogen/roadmap.md

 - Merge, generalize, uniform-ize and externalize footprints!
     - Separate npm package for dependency, onnx-like incremental opset versioning
     - Template for creating them, built-in variables they can use, documentation, external links, etc.
+        - Add access to whole set of points + filtering logic, so they can implement their own connection logic as well maybe (see daisy chaining)
     - Also considering how (or, on which layer) they define their silks, universal mirroring behaviour, etc.
     - Rename class to designator in this context (https://en.wikipedia.org/wiki/Reference_designator#Designators)
     - Include raw kicad footprint integrations